SuperOfficeDocs/superoffice-docs/docs/en/document/learn/screen/index.md

 ### Document template

-Click the arrow ![icon][img1] next to the type field at the top of the dialog to display a list of document templates that you can choose from. [!include[SM](../../../learn/includes/are-defined-sm.md)] Or, type the whole or the beginning of the name to search for a specific template.
+Click <i class="ph ph-caret-down" aria-label="Chevron"></i> next to the type field at the top of the dialog to display a list of document templates that you can choose from. [!include[SM](../../../learn/includes/are-defined-sm.md)] Or, type the whole or the beginning of the name to search for a specific template.

 > [!NOTE]
 > When you [create a document][5], the template opens in the program it was created in.
 For example, DOCX files will open in Word.